 1838: According to Harringer's book "Longrifles of Pennsylvania", in February of 1838 Daniel Snyder purchased Isaac Mills' property in the boro (presumably the boro of Brookville) for $336.00 from estate administrators Israel Gray and John Hughes.

-1840: According to her memorial on findagrave.com, Isaac's widow Mary married the widower David Orcutt in 1840, and had three more children with him.
+1840: A web page indicates that Isaac's widow Mary married the widower David Orcutt in 1840, and had three more children with him.

 1842: According to Harringer's book "Longrifles of Pennsylvania", in 1842 David Orcut was appointed to be the guardian of the minor children of Isaac Mills.

 1854: The 1854 marriage record of John Mills and Mary Ann Hughes at the Jefferson County, Pennsylvania courthouse indicates that John Mills' parents were Isaac Mills and Mary Arthurs.
 The marriage record also indicates that John Mills was born at Youngstown, Pennsylvania, which is in Westmoreland County.